 Best Places in Southern Vietnam

-✨ Known For: Southern Vietnam is known as the economic powerhouse of the country and is also well-known for the Mekong Delta, a vast region with waterways and floating markets.
+Southern Vietnam is known as the economic powerhouse of the country and is also well-known for the Mekong Delta, a vast region with waterways and floating markets.

 Its most famous attractions include the War Remnants Museum (which is about the Vietnam War, which they call the American War) and the Cu Chi Tunnels used during the wars.

 2. When To Visit Vietnam

-☀️ Best Time To Visit: The best time to visit Vietnam varies by region since each one has its own distinct weather conditions:
+The best time to visit Vietnam varies by region since each one has its own distinct weather conditions.

-- Northern Vietnam: The best time to visit is from October to February when the climate is cooler and dryer with average temperatures of 60 °F to 75 °F. The rainy season is from May to October.
+- Northern Vietnam: The best time to visit is from October to February when the climate is cooler and dryer with average temperatures of 60 °F to 75 °F.

 - Central Vietnam: The best time to visit is from February to April if you plan to mostly stay in the city.
-If you want to spend most of your time at the beach, then May to August is the best time since the weather is warm, with temperatures varying from 70 °F to 95 °F.
+If you want to spend most of your time at the beach, May to August is the best time since the weather is warm, with temperatures varying from 70 °F to 95 °F.

-- Southern Vietnam: The best time to visit is from November to April when it’s the dry season and average temperatures vary from 70 °F to 90 °F. May to October, like in Northern Vietnam, is the rainy season with high humidity.
+- Southern Vietnam: The best time to visit is from November to April when it’s the dry season and average temperatures vary from 70 °F to 90 °F. May to October, like in northern Vietnam, is the rainy season with high humidity.

-Monsoon season is from May to September in Northern Vietnam and May to October in Southern Vietnam.
+Monsoon season is from May to September in northern Vietnam and May to October in southern Vietnam.
 These are the times you will likely experience heavy rainfall.

 I traveled to Vietnam from late October to early November and experienced mostly warm days with some intermittent rain and cloudy days.

-3. How Long To Visit Vietnam
+3. How Long To Spend in Vietnam

 - With three weeks or more in Vietnam, you can slowly travel around the country, starting from either the south or north side.
 You’ll also get to visit more remote areas like the Son Doong Cave.